What Is Gemstone Luster?

 Adamantine.
 Silky.
 Greasy?
-These are a few of the evocative terms that can be used to describe gemstone luster.
-Gemstone luster simply means how a gemstone looks when it reflects light.
+Gemologists use these and other evocative terms to describe gemstone luster.
+This simply means how a gem’s surface looks when it reflects light.
 For example, the brilliant mirror-like appearance of a diamond is called adamantine.

-Some gems, like ulexite, show fine parallel threads that look like the texture of fabric and are said to have silky luster.
+Some gems, like ulexite, show fine parallel threads that look like the texture of fabric.
+This is known as a silky luster.

-A dull luster simply means a gemstone reflects little light, such a rhodonite.
+A dull luster simply means a gemstone reflects little light, such as rhodonite or kaolinite.

 Metallic luster, a reflective metal-like appearance, is a term not usually used for gemstones.
-Hematite is an exception.
-It has a striking metallic sheen and has been used for carving cameos and making beads.
+Hematite, however, is a notable exception.
+It has a striking, metallic sheen, and gem cutters have carved cameos and made beads from this material.

 Although luster is a basic descriptive parameter for minerals, it can vary even within a single crystal.
 Due to the state of aggregation of the mineral, you may see differences depending on which crystal face you examine.
 For example, gypsum may have vitreous luster on some crystal faces but pearly luster on surfaces parallel to the cleavage.
 Furthermore, if the gypsum occurred in aggregates of long fibers, it would show a silky luster.
 Thus, luster may not make a useful diagnostic property for identifying gypsum or other gems!

 You might find the lusters of some gem species described as ranges.
 For example, serpentines may have resinous, pearly, or waxy lusters.
 Sphalerites can range from resinous to even adamantine.
 In addition, some gemstone lusters have “sub-types.”
 These terms describe gems that come close to the main luster type.
 For example, chromite is a sub-metallic gem, while andalusite is sub-vitreous.
 Sub-adamantine gems include stolzite, monazite, and vanadinite.